Eve Myles

-Eve Myles (born 26 July 1978) is a Welsh actress.
-She is best known for her television roles portraying Ceri Lewis in the long-running BBC Wales drama series Belonging (2000–2009), Gwen Cooper in the BBC science-fiction series Torchwood (2006–2011) and Faith Howells in the bilingually produced BBC / S4C drama series Keeping Faith / Un Bore Mercher (2017–2020).
-She is also an accomplished theatre actress.
+Eve Myles (born 26 July 1978) is a British actress.
+Her television roles include Ceri Lewis in the long-running BBC Wales drama series Belonging (2000–2009), Gwen Cooper in the BBC science-fiction series Torchwood (2006–2011), and Faith Howells in the bilingually produced BBC/S4C drama series Keeping Faith/Un Bore Mercher (2017–2020).

 Myles graduated from the Royal Welsh College of Music & Drama in 2000.
 Later that year, she began playing Ceri Lewis in the BBC Wales-produced drama series Belonging, a role she was to continue with until the end of the series in 2009.
 Her early UK-wide television credits included the 2001 miniseries Tales from Pleasure Beach and the 2003 television drama Colditz.

 In 2005, she auditioned for a part in the revived series of Doctor Who, and landed the role of servant girl Gwyneth, in the series 1 episode "The Unquiet Dead", alongside Billie Piper and Christopher Eccleston.
 Her appearance in Doctor Who led to her winning a lead role in the science-fiction drama's spin-off series Torchwood, in which she portrayed the character Gwen Cooper for four series between 2006 and 2011.
-Her role in Torchwood earned her a Bafta Cymru award for Best Actress in 2007.
+Her role in Torchwood earned her a BAFTA Cymru award for Best Actress in 2007.

-Myles's subsequent television credits include the 2008 miniseries Little Dorrit, the 2008 premiere episode of the fantasy drama Merlin and the title role in the 2013 drama series Frankie.
+Myles' subsequent television credits include the 2008 miniseries Little Dorrit, the 2008 premiere episode of the fantasy drama Merlin and the title role in the 2013 drama series Frankie.

 In 2013, for the TV channel GOLD, she appeared alongside Anthony Head in the comedy-drama You, Me & Them, in a role she reprised in 2015 for the second series.
 In 2014, she was cast in the second series of the crime drama series Broadchurch, portraying Claire Ripley.
 In 2011, she voiced one of the main characters in the video game Dragon Age II.
 In 2016, she once again played a Victorian servant, this time Mrs. Jenkins in the ITV period drama series Victoria; she did not reprise the role for series 2.

 Myles is a theatre actress, winning an Ian Charleson Award in 2004 for her performances in Royal Shakespeare Company productions of the plays Titus Andronicus and The Taming of the Shrew.
 Further theatre credits include both Henry IV, Part 1 and Henry IV, Part 2 at the National Theatre in 2004, and the role of Emma in the first UK run of Zach Braff's play All New People in 2012.

 Early life

-Myles was born on 26 July 1978 in Ystradgynlais.
+Myles was born on 26 July 1978 in Ystradgynlais, Wales.
 Her father is Scottish.
-She attended Ysgol Maes Y Dderwen, where she learned only basic Welsh phrases.
-She grew up with a strong interest in boxing, although she gave up the sport after breaking her knuckle by punching a wet sandbag.
+She attended Ysgol Maesydderwen, where she learned only basic Welsh phrases.
 In 2000, Myles gained a Bachelor of Arts in acting at the Royal Welsh College of Music & Drama in Cardiff.
 Then she moved to London.